-How To: "FROST" Sensitive Data Out of a Samsung Galaxy Nexus or Other Android Device
+How to "FROST" Sensitive Data Out of a Samsung Galaxy Nexus or Other Android Device

 We go to such great lengths to secure our smartphones.
 We put passwords on our lock screens, encrypt our data, and install anti-theft programs, but it's never enough—someone, somewhere, will find a way around any protective measure you use, no matter how sophisticated.